Rutgers Cancer Institute of New Jersey

-Good food for cancer prevention means eating complex carbohydrates, healthy fats, lower fat proteins and many fruits and vegetables.
-Most of your plate should be filled with whole grains, vegetables, fruits and beans.
-Choose water over a sugary drink and limit your alcohol intake.
+Good food for health and cancer prevention includes complex carbohydrates, healthy fats, lower-fat proteins and many fruits and vegetables.
+Most of your plate should be filled with whole grains, vegetables, fruit, and beans.
+Have fun with flavoring these healthy foods by experimenting with vinegars, herbs, and spices.
+Whenever possible, choose water over a sugary drink and limit your alcohol intake.

-You may think that the phrase “use your body” is code for “exercise” but it doesn’t have to be.
-Just a few changes can make a difference.
-When you go shopping, park on the other side of the mall in a spot that is further away.
+Moving your body doesn’t require a gym, just an awareness of opportunities.
+When you go shopping, park far away from the entrance.
 Take the stairs over the elevator or escalator.
 Leave the grocery cart at the door and carry the bags to the car.
 Just pay attention and you will find ways to easily add more movement to your day.

-A: Learn some relaxation techniques for the unavoidable.
-No matter how much you plan or what you prepare for stress is unavoidable, especially during the holiday season.
-Having a quick way to combat it can really help.
+Stress is an unavoidable part of life, especially during the holiday season.
+Having a quick way to manage it can really help.
 Working with breathing is simple and can be done anytime, anywhere.
-One method is a sigh, a very deep and purposeful sigh.
-Just breathe in deeply then exhale fully.
-Then do it again while imaging your muscles smoothing out.
-A “purposeful sigh” can be done as many times as you need to until relaxed.
+One method is to breath in slowly, counting to four then exhaling slowly, counting to four.
+Do it again and image your muscles smoothing out and going slack.
+This breathing technique can be done as many times as needed until you’re relaxed.

 Want more information?
 Using your favorite search engine try “sleep hygiene,” “relaxation techniques,” or “healthy eating.”